 The Aloe Vera is a well-known plant with many remedial properties.
 Read on to discover what are the uses of Aloe Vera.

 After that experience, I did some research to find out more about the uses and benefits of Aloe Vera.

 Today I will share information about the plant and will explain how to extract the gel and apply it onto your skin, face and hair, and it is also possible to consume the gel.

 The Aloe Plant & Its Properties

 The traditional medicinal aloe vera plant is called Aloe Barbadensis Miller.
 Its origin is from Africa where it grows naturally, although it is nowadays cultivated in many warm and dry countries as Aloe Vera does not like the cold weather.

 The plant in the picture below belongs to my parents´.

 I recall taking a small leaf from a plant that I had at home which had nearly died and gave it to my dad.
-It took him 3 months to see the first result but he managed to rescue it and it has now grown into an overflowing wild plant replete with aloe gel.
+It took 3 months for the plant to sprout, but my dad managed to rescue it and it has now grown into an overflowing wild plant replete with aloe gel.

-THE Aloe plant is rich in vitamins and minerals, enzymes, sugars and fatty acids and even if based primarily on traditional uses, there are many favourable results and the plant has proved to be effective.
+THE Aloe plant is rich in vitamins and minerals, enzymes, sugars and fatty acids.
+Based primarily on traditional uses, there are many favourable results and the plant has proved to be effective.